• Skip to primary navigation

 Notes

 • This recipe makes a mild chili.
-For a spicier chili, add diced jalapenos with your bell pepper, or add additional red pepper flakes and cayenne pepper (to taste).
+For a spicier chili, substitute bell pepper with 3 jalapenos, or add additional red pepper flakes and cayenne pepper (to taste).

 • Slow cooker chili leftovers will keep in the refrigerator for 3 to 4 days.